-APPENDIX F

-Hysplit Request Instructions
+APPENDIX F - HYSPLIT Request Instructions

 HYSPLIT is a model which determines trajectories for parcels at a given height above ground level.
 An easy method has been developed to take advantage of the base information that is already input into the spot request form to generate automated HYSPLIT Trajectory forecasts.
 The HYSPLIT trajectories can be used for many purposes (i.e. HAZMAT, smoke, etc.).
+The HYSPLIT output is only trajectory based.
+If you want "dispersion" based output, you must contact the forecast office, so they can submit manually from the NOAA HYSPLIT website.